-To be considered for admission to the Elms College Doctor of Nursing Practice Program Adult Gerontology Acute Care Nurse Practitioner specialty track, the ideal candidate will have met the following admission criteria.
+To be considered for admission to the Elms College Doctor of Nursing Practice (DNP) program Adult-Gerontology Acute Care Nurse Practitioner specialty track, the ideal candidate will have met the following admission criteria.
 The following documents must be submitted with the completed application in order to be considered for admission.

 ADMISSION REQUIREMENTS, PROCEDURES AND INSTRUCTIONS

-To be considered for admission to the Elms College Doctor of Nursing Practice Program Adult Gerontology Acute Care Nurse Practitioner specialty track, the ideal candidate will have met the following criteria and requirements for Post-Baccalaureate and Post-Masters entry:
+To be considered for admission to the Elms College DNP program Adult-Gerontology Acute Care Nurse Practitioner specialty track, the ideal candidate will have met the following criteria and requirements for Post-Baccalaureate and Post-Masters entry:

 - A Bachelor of Science degree or a Master of Science degree from a nationally accredited school of nursing.

 - A cumulative GPA of 3.0 or above on a 4.0 scale.

 - Submission of a a completed Elms College DNP application and professional portfolio that includes:Curriculum vitae or resume of professional accomplishments.

 - Official transcripts from all colleges/universities attended indicating completion of a baccalaureate degree in nursing (for Post-Baccalaureate entry),or a masters degree in nursing (for Post-Masters entry).

 - A copy of current Massachusetts licensure as a registered nurse without restrictions.